SihamTabik/Pistol-Detection-in-Videos/README.md

 This folder holds the illustrations and results of the pistol detector developed by: Roberto Olmos, Siham Tabik, Francisco Herrera

-The complete description of the detection model can be found in this article:
+1. The complete description of the detection model can be found in this article:

 Automatic Handgun Detection Alarm in Videos Using Deep Learning.
 Roberto Olmos, Siham Tabik, Francisco Herrera.	arXiv:1702.05147 (2017). available at: http://arxiv.org/abs/1702.05147

+2. File "Illustrations_Figures.pdf" shows five Figures, Figure 1 and 2 illustrates 6 images from database-2 and database-5.
+Figure 4 and 5 shows the results of the detection model.

-The videos with the detections (bounding boxes) are named as video-1, -2, -3,-4, -5, -6 and 7.
+3. The videos with the detections (bounding boxes) are named as video-1, -2, -3,-4, -5, -6 and 7.

-The thirty scenes used used in the expriments are zipped in independent files labeled from 1 to 13.
+4. The thirty scenes used in the expriments are zipped in independent files labeled from 1 to 13.